-Data collection for this study was initiated in the Summer of 2017 and was carried out until Summer of 2018.
-Primary data sources of this study include interviews (12) focused on Mr. Spark’s perspectives and practices.
+Data collection for this study was initiated in the summer of 2017 and was carried out through summer of 2018.
+Primary data sources of this study include interviews (n=12) focused on Mr. Spark’s perspectives and practices.
 Interviews ranged from 20 minutes to 60 minutes.
-I visited the school weekly for 32 weeks and was in Mr. Spark’s classroom for a total of 18 visits of 90 minutes per class, observations and field notes were taken at each visit.
+I visited the school weekly for 32 weeks and was in Mr. Spark’s classroom for a total of 18 visits lasting 90 minutes per class.
+I made observations and took field notes during each visit.
 The classroom visits and interviews were audio recorded and then transcribed.
-Teacher interview transcripts and classroom audio recording transcript visits were open coded (Saldaña, 2009).
-Secondary data sources included informal interview transcripts (10) with students and Mr. Sparks during and after classroom visits.
+Teacher interview transcripts and classroom audio recording transcript visits were openly coded (Saldaña, 2009).
+Secondary data sources included informal interview transcripts (n=10) with students and Mr. Sparks during and after classroom visits.

 Analytic Approach

-I examined Mr. Spark’s literacy choices by using interview and interactional data and describing these findings through reconstructive discourse analysis.
-I included Mr. Sparks' voice as a participant by beginning my analysis process with NVivo coding (Saldaña, 2009), a method that uses the participants’ words as codes.
-I took an inductive approach (Creswell, 2013), engaging in coding that was open, axial, and selective (Corbin & Strauss, 2014), and I then followed thematic patterning (Kvale & Brinkmann, 2009; Seidman, 2006).
-Rather than looking for a list of identified “best practices” or a matrix of critical literacies, I actively searched for interactional moves that reflected critical orientations to teaching in a Freirean sense.
-Within these teaching interactions, I looked for moments in which the teacher centered critical literacies that amplified the voices of the immigrant-origin youth in this stud, moments that dignified and affirmed their lived experiences and allowed students the opportunity to become experts in the content.
+I examined Mr. Spark’s literacy choices by describing interview and interactional data through reconstructive discourse analysis.
+I utilized NVivo coding (Saldaña, 2009), a method that uses the participants’ words as codes.
+I took an inductive approach (Creswell, 2013), engaging in coding that was open, axial, and selective (Corbin & Strauss, 2014), followed by thematic patterning (Kvale & Brinkmann, 2009; Seidman, 2006).
+Rather than looking for a list of identified “best practices” or a matrix of critical literacies, I actively searched for interactional moves that reflected critical orientations to teaching, such as those described by Freire (year).
+Within these teaching interactions, I identified moments where the teacher centered critical literacies that amplified the voices of the immigrant-origin youth, , dignified and affirmed their lived experiences, and equipped them t with the skills to become experts in the content.